-I thought of this right here, Revelation 18, Babylon the Great.
+I thought of Rev. 18 and Babylon the Great.
 You look around the world and you see all the upset and all the upheaval and revolutions, killing, bombings, lootings, shootings, attacking, drownings, kidnappings, all of these wonderful lovely things that people do.
-I'm being very factious indeed.
+I'm being very factious indeed!

 Revelation 18:1: "And after these things I saw an angel descending from heaven, having great authority; and the earth was illuminated with his glory.
-And he cried out mightily with a loud voice, saying, 'Babylon the Great is fallen, is fallen, and has become a habitation of demons, and a prison of every unclean spirit, and a prison of every unclean and hated bird; because all nations...
-[When Revelation talks about all nations, the whole earth, it means worldwide.] ...have drunk of the wine of the fury of her fornication..." (vs 1-3).
+And he cried out mightily with a loud voice, saying, 'Babylon the Great is fallen, is fallen, and has become a habitation of demons, and a prison of every unclean spirit, and a prison of every unclean and hated bird; because all nations... [all nations, the whole earth, worldwide] ...have drunk of the wine of the fury of her fornication...'" (vs 1-3).
+That's the religious system!

-That's the religious system.
-Just look at the religious systems of the world-is that not true?
-They make many professions, but they don't follow God. "...and the kings of the earth have committed fornication with her..." (v 3).
+Just look at the religious systems of the world, they make many professions, but they don't follow God.

+"...and the kings of the earth have committed fornication with her..." (v 3).

 I was looking at a special on the Vatican.
-The Vatican is the smallest/largest nation in the world-108 acres.
+The Vatican is the smallest/largest nation in the world, 108 acres.
 They have ambassadors from every country in the world.
 Why is that?
-Because it's also the most political organization in the world, too!
+Because it's also the most political organization in the world!
+Because of the holidays: